mattermost/mattermost/doc/developer/API-Web-Service.md

-# API Overview
+# Mattermost Web Service API

-This provides a basic overview of the Mattermost API.
+This provides a basic overview of the Mattermost Web Service API.
+Drivers interfacing with this API are available in different languages.
+Current documentation focuses on the transport layer for the API and functional documentation will be developed next.

 All examples assume there is a Mattermost instance running at http://localhost:8065.

 ## Schema